PSPC-SPAC-buyandsell/von_anchor/docs/source/design/anchors.rst

 Verifier
 ****************************************************

 The ``Verifier`` class has its own initializer method to set its directory for cache archives and to set any configuration parameters.
-Actuators need not call its ``_build_rr_state_json()`` method; the implementation uses it internally as required to build revocation registry state structures (as a callback per section ``3.2.1.3zz``).
+Actuators need not call its ``_build_rr_state_json()`` method; the implementation uses it internally as required to build revocation registry state structures as per :ref:`revo-cache-entry` for the revocation cache.

-It implements properties for access to its configuration and cache directory.
+The class implements properties for access to its configuration and cache directory.

 Its configuration dict, specified on initialization, has a boolean setting for key parse-caches-on-open and a box-ids structure (i.e., a dict of lists on keys schema_id, cred_def_id, and rev_reg_id) for key ``archive-verifier-caches-on-close``.
-Note that ``HolderProver`` anchors provide these box-ids on request (as per section ``3.2.1.11.6.1zz``) via ``HolderProver.get_box_ids_json()``; actuators would need to poll holder-provers of interest if off-line operation is in scope.
+Note that ``HolderProver`` anchors provide these box-ids on request (as per :ref:`holder-prover-ctx-mgr-caching-offline-op`) via ``HolderProver.get_box_ids_json()``; actuators would need to poll holder-provers of interest if off-line operation is in scope.

 The ``Verifier`` class exposes the ``verify_proof()`` method to verify an input proof against its proof request.
 It returns True or False.